-It may surprise you to learn that most divorce cases in Texas are not ultimately decided by a judge.
-The majority of Texas divorces are decided in mediation or in informal settlement negotiations.
-There are many benefits to settling your case rather than proceeding to a trial.
-Saving money on court expenses, allowing you and your spouse to come up with the terms of your divorce and saving time are just a few of the more important aspects of settling a divorce.
+It may surprise you to learn that a judge does not ultimately decide most divorce cases in Texas.
+Most Texas divorces are decided in mediation or informal settlement negotiations.
+There are many benefits to settling your case rather than trial.
+Saving money on court expenses, allowing you and your spouse to come up with the terms of your divorce, and saving time are just a few of the more critical aspects of settling a divorce.

-Unfortunately not every divorce can settle.
-You may find that once your divorce begins the circumstances, personalities, and tone of your divorce does not allow for a fair settlement.
-Instead, you and your spouse may need to head to a bench trial wherein evidence will be submitted to a judge for his or her rulings on any and all subjects related to your divorce.
-Your children, your property, spousal support and issues related to each of these subjects will then be diced by your judge.
-While this may not make you feel warm and fuzzy inside it is an outcome that you should be prepared for.
+Unfortunately, not every divorce can settle.
+You may find that once your divorce begins, the circumstances, personalities, and tone of your divorce do not allow for a fair settlement.
+Instead, you and your spouse may need to head to a bench trial wherein evidence will be submitted to a judge for their rulings on any subjects related to your divorce.
+Your children, your property, spousal support, and issues related to each of these subjects will then be diced by your judge.
+While this may not make you feel warm and fuzzy inside, it is an outcome that you should be prepared for.

-The attorneys with the Law Office of Bryan Fagan, PLLC would like to help you begin to think about the possibility of going to court for a trial in your divorce case.
-As we have said on this blog many times settling a case usually means a much better outcome than going to trial.
-However, that does not mean that you cannot reach a fair and equitable outcome inside of a courtroom.
+The attorneys with the Law Office of Bryan Fagan, PLLC, would like to help you begin to think about the possibility of going to court for a trial in your divorce case.
+As we have said on this blog many times, settling a case usually means a better outcome than a trial.
+However, that does not mean that you cannot reach a fair and equitable outcome inside a courtroom.

 What exactly does it mean to litigate a divorce case?

-I used the term “litigate” in the title to this blog post.
-That term refers to a means why which parties resolve a legal dispute by going to court in order to have the judge in their case decide the disputed issues.
-Evidence in the form of testimony from the parties and their witnesses, and documents offered by the parties and entered into the record will be considered by the judge in order to make the decisions that are necessary.
+I used the term "litigate" in the title of this blog post.
+That term refers to a means why which parties resolve a legal dispute by going to court to have the judge in their case decide the disputed issues.
+Evidence in the form of testimony from the parties and their witnesses and documents offered by the parties and entered into the record will be considered by the judge to make the necessary decisions.

 Going to litigate a divorce means a couple of different things.
-First of all, a divorce is an intensely personal matter that involves you and your spouse, your family, your property, and your children.
-There is nothing more personal than these issues so it would be fair to say that if you are relying on a judge to make a decision in these areas there must have been no way that a settlement could have been reached.
+First of all, a divorce is an intensely personal matter involving you and your spouse, family, property, and children.
+There is nothing more personal than these issues, so it would be fair to say that if you are relying on a judge to decide on these areas, there must have been no way that a settlement could have been reached.

 Nobody in the world knows your circumstances better than you and your spouse.
-A judge, while well meaning and intelligent, will have had a very short amount of time to prepare for your trial and will not know anything of your family before you head to trial most likely.
+A judge, while well-meaning and intelligent, will have had a concise amount of time to prepare for your trial and will not know anything of your family before you head to trial, most likely.
 This is not the most solid base from which to make sweeping decisions that will affect the course of your family for years.

-On the other hand, you and your spouse are the best equipped persons to know what has happened in your home, what is best for your children and how to best structure your lives moving forward.
-However, in some circumstances settling a divorce is not possible and as a result parties will ask a judge to play tie-breaker in their case.
+On the other hand, you and your spouse are the best-equipped persons to know what has happened in your home, what is best for your children, and how to best structure your lives moving forward.
+However, in some circumstances settling a divorce is not possible, and as a result, parties will ask a judge to play a tie-breaker in their case.

 What situations are the most likely to lead to litigation being necessary?

-While the attorneys with the Law Office of Bryan Fagan, PLLC are prepared and experienced in representing clients like yourself in court that does not mean that we are champing at the bit to try your case in front of a judge.
-On the contrary, we will work tirelessly to ensure that you are put in a position to be able to walk away from your divorce in the best possible position.
-For most divorces that means working on a settlement with your spouse is what is for the best.
-In other cases you may find that the only way to achieve your goals and reach an equitable result is to attend court.
+While the attorneys with the Law Office of Bryan Fagan, PLLC, are prepared and experienced in representing clients like yourself in court that does not mean that we are champing at the bit to try your case in front of a judge.
+On the contrary, we will work tirelessly to ensure that you are put in a position to walk away from your divorce in the best possible position.
+For most divorces, that means working on a settlement with your spouse is what is for the best.
+In other cases, you may find that the only way to achieve your goals and reach an equitable result is to attend court.

 Certain circumstances lead more frequently to the courtroom than do others.
 Here are three circumstances that we believe point readily to the judge becoming involved in your case.